steadybit/docs-public/install-and-configure/install-on-prem-platform/advanced-configuration.md

 # Configuration Options

+{% hint style="info" %}
+This part of the documentation is only intended in the context of a supported PoC (Proof of Concept) together with the Steadybit team.
+Please, [book an appointment](https://www.steadybit.com/request-demo) to scope your PoC before continuing to evaluate the on-prem solution.

+If you just want to try out Steadybit, we recommend you [sign up for our SaaS platform](https://signup.steadybit.com).
+{% endhint %}

 ### Machine Requirements (minimum)

 The machine you are installing steadybit onto, must have 4 CPUs and 8 GB available memory.